katearevir/CPSC-481-Project/README.md

 ### ON THE MAP PAGE
 - Click and drag to view the map.
 - Double-click on itinerary pins to view location details/reviews.
-- List of pins that work *(all contained in the initial view of the map)*:
+- **List of pins that work *(all contained in the initial view of the map)***:
-  - food_2 (bottom left orange pin)
+  - food_2 (bottom-left orange pin)
-  - event_1 (top left purple pin)
+  - event_1 (bottom blue pin)
-  - attraction_2 (bottom centre blue pin)
+  - attraction_2 (top-left purple pin)
   - top green pin
+- Adding itinerary item from map:
+  1. Double-click on attraction_1 pin (Glenbow Museum)
+  2. Click on + button
+  3. Floppy disk to save (Note: will not actually save changes since data for items are hardcoded).
-- Once you are in the location details page, click the back button or out of the window to go back to the map page.
+- If you are in the location details page, click the back button or out of the window to go back to the map page.
 - Click on filter buttons to filter out pins.
 - Search "bubble tea" (enter or search icon) to filter out "bubble tea places".
 ### ON THE ITINERARY PAGE